easycoder/easycoder.github.io/server/readme.txt

 For tutorials and a programmers' reference see our [EasyCoder Software Codex](https://codex.easycoder.software).

 == Changelog ==

+= 2.6.0 21-feb 2020 =
+* Added a VFX plugin; many other updates & bug fixes

 = 2.5.6 14-dec-2019 =
 * Fix bug in REST handling errors